DeveloperNomis/Medical_Imaging/README.md

 -->   question-answers.json

 ## 4. Change paths in inference-script
 Go to your inference script, with which you want to run the model.
+It should be in mirp_benchmark/inference_scripts/ (You can open any script with the MobaTextEditor).
+Just make sure to change the format to unix: Format in the above bar --> Unix and if necessary the Encoding to UTF-8 if you use umlauts in comments or something similar (Encoding in the above bar --> UTF-8 (default))
-It should be in mirp_benchmark/inference_scripts/ Here it is done with the all_experiments_mistral.py and the above described dataset-structure (in section Data & Directory Layout).
+Here it is done with the all_experiments_mistral.py and the above described dataset-structure (in section Data & Directory Layout).
 You have to change 3 main paths: One for the model, one for the data and one for the output of the results (according to your file structure) if you use the same file stucture for the data (Otherwise you have to further adjust the script, the original script uses 3 subfolders for example).
 You have to change the following lines: